-The Computational Science Center (CSC), established in 2016, houses two supercomputers with an ever-expanding fleet of computing cores (50,000 as of 2015) and a suite of tools developed specifically for interactive visual and statistical data analysis.
-Researchers in biology, chemistry, physics, and medicine together with applied mathematicians and computer scientists-from Brookhaven, Stony Brook University, Columbia University, and other collaborating institutions-use these tools to address questions in computational biology, nano-science, sustainable energy, environmental science, and homeland security.
+Today, BNL operates a Blue Gene Q as part of three facilities/collaborations.
+Researchers in biology, chemistry, physics, and medicine together with applied mathematicians and computer scientists-from Brookhaven, Stony Brook University, Columbia University, and other collaborating institutions-use these and other advanced computing facilities to address questions in computational biology, nanoscience, sustainable energy, environmental science, and homeland security.